 - 1. Specific athletic and sport information may be distributed not earlier than April 15 by coaches and others, at any venue, to eighth grade students and other students that have officially committed to attend a member school.
 Students considered in this group are those that have been officially assigned a program of studies; registered with the school for the next school year and have complied with all other school enrollment requirements.
 These students are then considered bona fide members of the member school and may be contacted by individual school personnel for specific athletic intentions. - 2.
-Activity fairs including athletic information programs may be held during the school day on or after April 15. - 3.
+Activity fairs or meetings solely for the purpose to disseminate or collect athletic information from the incoming freshman class may be held on or after April 15. - 3.
 Prior to April 15, parent initiated individual visits to schools are permitted during school hours.
 Student hosts or others may not be assigned for athletic consideration.